-The Company manages its liquidity risk through the mechanisms described above and as described in Capital Management Disclosures (Note 25).
+The Company manages its liquidity risk through the mechanisms described above and as described in Capital Management Disclosures (Note 28).
 The Company has historically relied on issuances of shares to develop projects and to finance day-to-day operations and may do so again in the future.

-The Company has no significant long-term liabilities.
+The Company's only significant long-term liability is its convertible debenture payable which has a fixed interest rate.
 All other contractually obligated cash flows are payable within the next fiscal year.